DonKult/dotPageMod/README.md

 ## License

-Appart from the logo, which is (also) licensed under the [Creative Commons Attribution 3.0](https://creativecommons.org/licenses/by/3.0/) as mentioned in the previous paragraph, the extension is MIT (Expat) licensed.
+Apart from the logo, which is (also) licensed under the [Creative Commons Attribution 3.0](https://creativecommons.org/licenses/by/3.0/) as mentioned in the previous paragraph, the extension is MIT (Expat) licensed.